nightroman/PowerShellTraps/Basic/Too-simple-function-names/README.md

 Too simple function names in a script is a time bomb.
-A script may work fine until it is called in a session with a predefined alias with the same name.
-This alias gets invoked by a script, not an internal function, because on command name resolution PowerShell searches aliases first.
+A script may work fine until it is called in a session with an alias with accidentally the same name as a script function.
+This alias is invoked by a script, not an internal function, because on command name resolution PowerShell looks for an alias first.
+See help *about_Command_Precedence*.

-Results are totally unpredictable, of course.
+Results are unpredictable.
 A script may even work without errors doing something unexpected until the problem is revealed somehow.

 It looks like a good idea to use the Verb-Noun convention even for internal function names.
 This minimizes chances of conflicts.
 Aliases are not normally